freeCodeCamp/freeCodeCamp/guide/english/agile/actual-time-estimation/index.md

 ---
 ## Actual Time Estimation

 Actual Time Estimation is the process of predicting the most realistic amount of effort (expressed in terms of person-hours or money) required to develop or maintain software based on incomplete, uncertain and noisy input.
-Effort estimates may be used as input to project plans, iteration plans, budgets, investment analyses, pricing processes and bidding rounds.
+Effort estimates may be used as input to project plans, iteration plans, budgets, investment analyses, pricing processes, and bidding rounds.

 ### State-of-practice